FlawlessPT/yellow-project/README.md

 npx supabase db pull
 ```

-You should now find new migration files at **supabase/migrations**.
+You should now find a new migration files at **supabase/migrations**.
 After that execute:

 ```sh
 npx supabase db reset